ivos/lightair-spring-sample/README.md

 Then press `CTRL-C` to stop the application.

+While the app is running, you can execute individual Integration tests.

 ### Re-create the database

 To re-create the database tables after a new migration has been introduced: